flokoe/website/content/posts/mastering-acls-once-and-for-all.md

 menu: favorites
 ---

-hwin und wieder I have to give some users or groups permissions witout givim them access to other thisgs Often I used Acls but to be hones i never fully understood how they wok.
-This artike should gui you through teh difficulties using ACLS and explain when and how to use them.
+Once in a while I have to give some users or groups permissions to specific files or directories without giving them access to other thisgs.
+Often I used Acls but to be hones i never fully understood how they wok.
+This artike should gui you through teh difficulties using ACLS and explain how they work and  how to use them.